 Each day, we will fast from food and technology between the hours of 3p and 6a.
 Each night, a different group will gather to pray.

-All prayer assemblies will take place in the Worship Center
+All prayer assemblies will take place virtually on Facebook and YouTube.

-Friday – Break The Fast With Your Lifegroup*
+Friday @ 7p – Break The Fast With Your Lifegroup*

 There are four primary reasons that we call for a Solemn Assembly at the beginning of each year.